yond5413/Image-style-transfer/ARCHITECTURE.md

 -   **Dynamic WASM Loading**: The Rust/WASM module is loaded dynamically using `import()`.
     -   **Why?** This prevents the ~1MB WASM binary from blocking the main thread during initial page load, improving the Time to Interactive (TTI).
 -   **Execution Provider Selection**: It detects WebGPU support and configures ONNX Runtime accordingly.
+It also includes robust fallback logic to WebGL/WASM if the preferred provider is not available or fails to initialize.
     -   **Why?** WebGPU is significantly faster for this type of computation.
 Providing a WebGL fallback broadens device compatibility.
+The explicit fallback mechanism ensures a smoother user experience even on devices with partial or inconsistent WebGPU support.

 -   **Two-Level Model Caching**:
     1.  **In-Memory Session Cache (`sessionCache`)**: `InferenceSession` objects are stored in a simple JavaScript object.
         -   **Why?** Re-creating an inference session is expensive as it involves compiling the model shaders.
 Caching the session object in memory makes switching between recently used styles nearly instantaneous.
     2.  **Browser `CacheStorage`**: ONNX Runtime Web automatically uses the browser's native `CacheStorage` API to store the `.onnx` model files.
         -   **Why?** This enables offline use and avoids re-downloading model files on subsequent visits, saving bandwidth and improving load times.

 -   **Inference Orchestration (`runInferenceOnImage`)**: This function sequences the entire style transfer process.
     -   **Design**: It's an `async` function that calls out to the WASM module for pre/post-processing and to ONNX Runtime for inference.
 This clear, sequential flow makes the process easy to debug and reason about.